eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/functionalities.rst

 * ``ROS_DISCOVERY_SERVER``.
   Sets as the default discovery protocol the Server-Client Discovery.
-  It lists the UDP addresses of the DomainParticipant that perform the server function.
+  Through this environment variable, the user can provide a list of locators (IP-port pairs) that specify the addresses of the servers.
+  In this case, the server can be a user configured DomainParticipant, or one created by a binary provided by Fast DDS.
+  In this sense, the variable configures the DomainParticipants as clients to the servers in the list.

-You can see more information about Fast DDS environment variables in the :ref:`env_vars` section.
+More information about Fast DDS environment variables can be found in the :ref:`env_vars` section.